GlimpseArchive/Glimpse.Client/README.md

 populated).

 **Compile the Client and start Dev environement**

+*!!!
+Currently watch server isn't working correctly, so don't use !!!*

 If you are actively developing the client, the `dev` task will provide you with everything you need: